-IATA is working with governments, regulatory authorities, and other international organizations to implement a passenger security process that is based on a coherent regulatory framework and enhanced passenger facilitation.
+IATA is working with governments, regulatory authorities, and other international organizations to implement a risk-based passenger security process that will enhance security and passenger facilitation.

 Although today’s one-size-fits-all passenger security screening process works, it comes at great cost to authorities, airlines, and passengers.
 Given the predicted growth in air travel—and continuously evolving security threats—this model is not sustainable in the long term.

 IATA’s Checkpoint of the Future is a risk-based approach to security that will generate relevant screening processes according to what is known about the passenger.